 Growing a garden is a great way to add fresh food to your diet.

-Do you think of edible flowers when you plant your garden?
+But do you think of edible flowers when you plant your garden?

 If these fruits and veggies were all you chose to plant, you would get a great variety of delicious foods.
 But, there IS more you can add to your garden!
 Consider adding edible flowers.

 Whether you use them as a garnish or as an ingredient, you won’t regret the results.
 Here are a few edible flowers to consider.

 Begonias have a somewhat sour, somewhat citrus taste.
 The flowers, stems, and leaves are all edible.
 The petals are wonderful as a colorful garnish or in a salad.
 Use the stems as a replacement for rhubarb.

 When planting begonias, they will need partial shade.
 They can be grown outdoors all year long in tropical climates, or brought indoors in cooler temps.

 Many people are familiar with dandelion wine, but the uses for this edible flower don’t stop there.
-The buds are very sweet with an almost honey-like flavor.
+The unopened flower buds are very sweet with an almost honey-like flavor.

 The greens can be used in salads, soups, pastas and in green smoothies.
-The greens are most tender when they are young, but older greens can be eaten as well.
-Older greens may need to be sauteed or cooked to reduce toughness.
+They are most tender when they are young, but older greens can be eaten as well.
+Older greens may need to be sautéed or cooked to reduce toughness.

 Sorrel often has deep roots and juicy stems.
 The leaves themselves are arrow shaped, and have a sour taste to them raw.
 Flowers will bloom in mid to late Summer.

 Sorrel leaves taste great when added to sauces or summer dishes, like cucumber salad.
 This edible flower also makes an interesting topping for pizza.
 Sorrel is used worldwide in a number of culinary applications.

 A garden pansy is typically 2-3 inches in diameter.
-Two of the petals are slightly overlapping, with the bottom has a slight “beard”, coming from the middle of the flower’s center.
+Two of the petals are slightly overlapping, with the bottom having a slight “beard”, coming from the middle of the flower’s center.

 Pansy petals are mild in taste and are somewhat grassy in flavor.
 However, eating the whole flower allows you to experience more of a wintergreen taste.
 This edible flower is perfect for fruit salads and soups.